fsjavier/bodega-claroscuro/README.md

 * Navigation Bar
   * The navigation bar is present in all pages.
 It keeps always the same position for consistency and to make it easier for user to navigate the website.
-  * It includes the logo (clickable, linking to the home page) and links to "Home", "Oud wines" and "Contact".
-It's responsive, on wide screen the logo is on the left side and the navigation bar on the right, while on smaller screens the navigation bar moves under the logo.
+  * It includes the logo (clickable, linking to the home page) and links to "Home", "Our wines" and "Contact".
+It's responsive: on wide screen the logo is on the left side and the navigation bar on the right, while on smaller screens the navigation bar moves under the logo.
   * It's implemented in all pages.

 ![Logo and navigation](documentation/readme_images/header.png)